If you came to this article from YouTube and just want to know the price to travel this route by riverboat, scroll down or elegantly click here.

 Somewhere it had to go wrong.
 Whereas the far majority of people managed to cut their night’s rest off at 3:15 to be back at the boat by 3:30 so we could all leave by 4:00 (or preferably earlier), not all got the memo.
 The reason for this early departure was that the distance between Mazan and Santa Clotilde is only one-third of the total distance to Pantoja.
 Today we had the largest chunk ahead and they were trying to arrive in Pantoja before darkness.

-Eventually we leave at 4:42, a second after the last two passengers get on board and heavily apologize.
-“I thought we left at five” one says.
+Eventually, we leave at 4:42, a second after the last two passengers get on board and heavily apologize.
+“I thought we left at five,” one says.
 Yeah, we know.
 Most of us fall asleep while we head out into the darkness.
 Stars are still abundant in the dark skies.
-Upon completion of my first nap the skies have turned pink again.
-A beautiful sunrise on the Napo river.
+Upon completion of my first nap, the skies have turned pink again.
+I witness a beautiful sunrise on the Napo River.
 Tiny birds go about their morning business.
 Some get startled by our boat when we’re close to the shores.
 I feel aware of where I am, where I came from and where I’m going.
 My chest fills with that ardor that gets shit done.